 In men, the main anatomic problem that leads to vesical obstruction is prostatic enlargement.
 The prostate forms a ringlike growth around the vesical neck and, when hypertrophic, can significantly impede the flow of urine.
 Stasis due to this blockage is responsible for the deposition of layer upon layer of new stone material.

-Most vesical calculi are formed de novo within the bladder, but some initially may have formed within the kidneys as a dissociated Randall plaque or on a sloughed papilla and subsequently may have passed into the bladder, where additional deposition of crystals cause the stone to grow.
+Most vesical calculi formed de novo within the bladder, but some initially may have formed within the kidneys as a dissociated Randall plaque or on a sloughed papilla and subsequently passed into the bladder, where additional deposition of crystals causes the stone to grow.

 However, most renal stones that are small enough to pass through the ureters are also small enough to pass through a normally functioning bladder and an unobstructed urethra.
 In older men with bladder stones composed of uric acid, the stone most likely formed in the bladder.
-Stones composed of calcium oxalate are usually initially formed in the kidney.
+Stones composed of calcium oxalate usually originate in the kidney.

-In patients with spinal cord injuries (SCIs), bladder stones are often composed of struvite or calcium phosphate.
+In patients with spinal cord injuries, bladder stones are often composed of struvite or calcium phosphate.

 Vesical calculi may be single or multiple, especially in the presence of bladder diverticula, and can be small or large enough to occupy the entire bladder.
 They range from soft to extremely hard, with surfaces ranging from smooth and faceted to jagged and spiculated (“jack” stones; see the image below).
 In general, most vesical calculi are mobile within the bladder, though some stones are fixed when they form on a suture, on the intravesical portion of a papillary tumor, or on retained stents.

-In regions where vesical lithiasis is endemic among children, stone formation is more common among boys younger than 11 years and among people from low socioeconomic backgrounds, is not usually associated with renal calculi, and is relatively less likely to reoccur after treatment (in comparison with upper urinary tract calculi).
+In regions where vesical lithiasis is endemic in children, stone formation is more common among boys younger than 11 years and among people from low socioeconomic backgrounds, is not usually associated with renal calculi, and is relatively less likely to recur after treatment (in comparison with upper urinary tract calculi).

 Bladder outlet obstruction remains the most common cause of bladder calculi in adults.
 Prostatic enlargement, elevation of the bladder neck, and high postvoid residual urine volume cause stasis, which leads to crystal nucleation and accretion.
 This ultimately results in overt calculi.
 In addition, patients who have static urine and develop urinary tract infections are more likely to form bladder calculi.

-Bladder inflammation secondary to external beam radiation or schistosomiasis can also predispose to vesical calculi.
+Bladder inflammation secondary to external beam radiation (ie, radiation cystitis) or schistosomiasis can also predispose to vesical calculi.
 The dystrophic calcifications that develop from radiotherapy-related bladder and prostate damage may serve as a nidus for stone formation.
-Congenital or acquired vesical diverticula may serve a reservoir of urinary stasis, leading to stone formation.
+Congenital or acquired vesical diverticula may produce localized urinary stasis, leading to stone formation.
 Other rare anatomic abnormalities implicated as contributors to stasis and stone formation include sliding inguinal hernias containing the urinary bladder.

 Multiple risk factors predispose to bladder stones in pediatric patients undergoing bladder augmentation.
 Mathoera et al, in a study of 89 pediatric patients who had undergone bladder augmentation and presented with bladder calculi, found that cloacal malformations, vaginal reconstructions, ureteral reimplantations, and bladder neck surgery were all associated with higher risk for stone formation.
 Antibiotic prophylaxis for recurrent infections decreased struvite stone formation but did not significantly reduce overall stone formation.

 Other etiologic factors for bladder stone formation include foreign bodies in the bladder that act as a nidus for stone formation.
-These may be subclassified into iatrogenic and noniatrogenic bodies.
+These may be iatrogenic or noniatrogenic in origin.

-Iatrogenic bodies include suture material, shattered Foley catheter balloons, eggshell calcifications that form on a catheter balloon, staples, ureteral stents, migrating contraceptive devices, erosions of surgical implants, and prostatic urethral stents.[11, 12, 13, 14, 15] Stones on suture material may have an early presentation if sutures were originally placed within the bladder lumen, or they may have a delayed presentation if they are caused by erosion through the bladder wall.
+Stones on suture material may have an early presentation if sutures were originally placed within the bladder lumen.
+They may have a delayed presentation if they are caused by erosion through the bladder wall.